anigode/House_Price_Prediction_Excel_Dashboard/README.md

 - Price: Selling price of the house (categorized into Low, Medium, High, Premium brackets).

 ## Data Preprocessing
-he dataset was preprocessed to include:
+The dataset was preprocessed to include:
 - Feature Engineering: Grouping Year Built, Area, and Price into brackets for better insights.
 - Categorization: Transforming continuous variables into ranges.
 - Cleaning: Ensuring consistency in data for analysis.